attilapiros/sparkNotes/structured-streaming/checkpointing.md

 #### File source

 In case of file source a FileStreamSourceLog instance (derived from HDFSMetadataLog) is created.
 Which maps offsets to file names (along with the file modification time and the batch ID), see org.apache.spark.sql.execution.streaming.FileStreamSource#getBatch().
-Basically for each offset (which is for file source the same with the batch ID) a file with name of the batch ID is created:
+Basically for each offset (which is for a file source the exact same number as the batch ID) a file is created (filename is the batch ID/offset):

 Example content (filename: "3")